theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/administration.md

 - [x] Breakless Lists (for migration)
 - [x] LinkChecker
 - [ ] Troubleshooting
-	- [ ] update / define which troubleshooting articles to include in the HelpCenter (add new tag for articles)
+	- [x] update / define which troubleshooting articles to include in the HelpCenter (new tag #hec1 for ERPConnect articles)
 	- [ ] automate article list
 - [ ] Customizations:
 	- [ ] Custom header